Live-in care — what it costs and how it works

 It also becomes necessary when your parent's needs are round the clock.
 They need help at night, they need supervision so they don't wander, they need medications at specific times, they might need assistance with bathroom or toileting multiple times a night.
 Having someone there all the time makes sense logistically.

 Dementia often requires live-in care.
-A person with advanced dementia can be a wandering risk.
-They might get confused at night and think they need to get up.
-They might fall.
-They might leave the stove on.
-They might go outside and get lost.
+According to the Alzheimer's Association, 6 in 10 people with dementia will wander, and the risk is highest at night.
+A person with advanced dementia can get confused, fall, leave the stove on, or go outside and get lost.
 During the day, there might be ways to manage this.
-But overnight, someone needs to be there and awake enough to respond if something happens.
+But overnight, someone needs to be there and alert enough to respond if something happens.

 Room and board is part of the cost.
 Your live-in aide needs a bedroom and bathroom and meals.
 You're providing housing.
 That reduces the hourly wage they need, but you're still providing utilities, food, heat, space.
 Some families negotiate this as part of the care rate.
 Some add it on top.
 Figure out what the arrangement is before hire.

 The scale also changes things.
-If you hire one live-in aide for forty dollars an hour that's about three thousand two hundred dollars a month.
-If you hire two aides to split shifts, that doubles.
+If you need two aides to split shifts for true 24-hour awake coverage, that doubles the cost.
 If you need a live-in plus daytime coverage because care needs are high, that's even more expensive.

 Some regions have programs that help with cost.
 Medicaid might cover in-home care in some states if your parent qualifies financially and medically.
 Veterans might get benefits that cover some home care.
 Long-term care insurance, if your parent has it, usually covers some amount.
 But the reality is that live-in care is usually out of pocket, and it's expensive.

-The longer your parent needs live-in care, the more expensive it becomes.
+The longer your parent needs live-in care, the more the costs accumulate.
 If this is something that will go on for years, the financial impact is significant.
 Some families can afford it.
 Some can't, and they have to figure out what else to do.
 Some sell property or take out loans.
 Some transition the parent to a care facility because home-based care is not financially sustainable.
+AARP estimates that family caregivers spend an average of $7,242 per year out of pocket on caregiving expenses, and live-in care pushes that number significantly higher.

 This is worth thinking about early.
 If your parent might eventually need live-in care, what's the financial plan?
 Can you afford it?
 For how long?
 What happens if costs escalate?
 Do you need to explore long-term care insurance?
 Do you need to plan to move your parent to a facility at some point?
 Having this conversation before you're in crisis mode is much easier than scrambling when you realize you can't pay for the care.

 Live-in care changes your parent's home.
-Your parent is no longer alone, even when they think they are.
+Your parent is no longer alone, even when they want to be.
 Someone is there when they want privacy.
 Someone is doing things their own way in their kitchen.
 Someone is using their television in the evenings.
 Someone is there full-time whether your parent feels like being social or not.

 Some parents adjust well to this.
 They like the companionship.
 They like knowing someone is there.
 They like having help with everything.
 Some parents resent it deeply.
 They feel like their home has been taken over.
 They resent the loss of privacy.
 They resent having to share their space.